AntonFagerberg/antonfagerberg.github.io/about.markdown

 Let's get back to that!

 Social media is not for me, so this is the place where I can express my thoughts and show off things I've been doing.
-My plan however for the rest of 2024 is to try to do less, relax and just live life without having to be productive outside of work.
+My plan however for the rest of 2024 is to try to do less, just live life without having to be productive outside of work.